-The initial contract was signed on that rainy Sunday morning and we put some money down to hold the lot.
-Luckily, our builder seemed quite organized and had a time frame of how things would need to happen.
+The initial contract is signed and we put some money down to hold a lot.
+Our builder has a time frame of how things need to happen.
 Within the next 30 days, we would need to pick out all of the home’s finishes, both inside and out.
 Then, an additional 3.5% deposit would need to be given to the builder to get construction started.

 The style of our home is one of those narrow lot ranch home plans, as seen to the right, that’s becoming more popular than ever.
-The final floor plan of our home was based off House Plan #592-031D-0047 from House Plans and More, but that home design’s floor plan was too small for us, but we knew we could modify it and make it larger.
-We customized it a bit to get the home exactly the way we wanted it to be and that was a simple task since we knew what we wanted.
-The customizing process works best if you know exactly what type of changes you want to make and explain them carefully.
+The final floor plan is similar to House Plan #592-031D-0047 from House Plans and More, but that floor plan is too small for us, so we modified to make it larger.
+Customizing the home exactly the way we want it to be is a simple task since we know what we want.
+The customizing process works best if you know exactly what type of changes you want to make and explain them carefully with your builder.

-We started with the floor plan you see here to the left, and then started customizing away.
-One place we made some changes was the master bath.
-We removed the huge spa style tub and opted for an oversized shower with bench and an attractive transom window above the shower for added sunlight.
-The extra space now available in the bathroom from removing the tub became a large linen closet, which I’m really excited about.
-There are always so many opportunities to clutter up a bathroom and additional storage will definitely help keep things looking just like the builder’s spec home – perfect!
+The floor plan you see here to the left is the original floor plan layout before customizing.
+Eliminating the huge spa style tub for a large shower with a bench and an attractive transom window above the shower for additional sunlight adds floor space.
+The extra space now available in the bathroom from removing the tub is a large linen closet.
+It’s easy to clutter up a bathroom and additional storage keeps things looking just like the builder’s spec home – perfect!

-Lastly, we really have fallen in love with Craftsman style home designs.
-We love their simplistic exteriors, the use of stone, and their overall character, which is refreshing after living in Traditional style home designs our entire lives.
-So, we decided to design the exterior in a Craftsman style that features vertical and horizontal siding, shingle siding in the gables, and stone across the lower portion of the home and the slim columns at the front entry like you see here.
-Last, we added a decorative window at the top, and the garage door was upgraded to include a carriage style with ornamentation on it.
-I think we’re well on our way to a home perfect for our extended family and us for many years to come.
+Lastly, we love Craftsman style home designs.
+We love their simplistic exterior, the use of stone, and their overall character, which is refreshing after always living in Traditional style home designs.
+The exterior is a Craftsman style featuring vertical and horizontal siding, shingle siding in the gables, and stone across the lower portion of the home with slim columns at the front entry like you see here to the right.
+I think it’s a perfect home for our family for many years to come.